Kittaru87/CV/README.md

 ## Sophia Bell

-**Junior Full Stack Web Developer in training**
+**Junior Full Stack Web Developer**

-Current student at the inimitable Makers Academy, following a nine year career working as webmaster then digital content manager for a finance charity.
+Graduate of the inimitable Makers Academy, following a nine year career working as webmaster then digital content manager for a finance professional body.
 I am looking for new challenges that allow me to expand my programming knowledge and skills.

 ## Profile